Inkdecker/Inktyping/README.md

 7 - Click "Start" to begin the session.

-	Note: You can select "Randomize" to shuffle the pictures and "Start session" to automatically start the session whenever the program is launched.
+> Note: You can select "Randomize" to shuffle the pictures and "Start session" to automatically start the session whenever the program is launched using your latest settings.

 ## Troubleshooting